-Sudan plated lizards have curious and active personalities, much like blue tongue skinks — except more high-strung.
-This can make Sudan plated lizard handling tricky at first, especially since juveniles tend to be very skittish and defensive at that age.
+Sudan plated lizards have curious and active personalities, but they can also be nervous and high-strung.
+This can make Sudan plated lizard handling tricky at first, especially since juveniles tend to be particularly skittish and defensive.
 While they rarely (if ever) bite, they do tail-whip, which can be startling.
 This is due to predator avoidance instincts that tell them that anything big that tries to grab them is going to eat them.

 This can be frustrating for many new owners, since touch is one of the primary ways that humans bond with their pets, but don’t lose hope!
 As your Sudan plated lizard grows larger and more confident in its environment, it will naturally become less afraid of you, especially if you use certain handling strategies that will help your pet learn to trust you more: